• Skip to primary navigation

 Red Coconut Chutney tastes best at room temperature.

-This lip-smacking accompaniment is great to serve with South Indian dishes like idli, dosa, paniyaram, medu vada, bonda, rava dosa, or uttapam.
+This lip-smacking accompaniment is great to serve as a side dish with South Indian dishes like idli, dosa, paniyaram, medu vada, bonda, rava dosa, or uttapam.

 You can also serve it with rasam rice, sambar rice, khichdi, dal rice, or plain steamed rice.